aalacy/storelocatore-scrapers/apify/nomihd/storelocator/giantfoodstores_com/README.md

 * Your scraper can be run successfully by executing https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/run_scraper.sh
 * The resulting output passes https://github.com/SafeGraphInc/crawl-service/blob/master/scripts/validate.py

+--ignore StreetAddressHasNumber as I can stree streetnumber is there, I think the word Center is making it to fail e.g.  7673 Lake Raystown Shopping Center or 1000 Scott Town Center

 use --ignore LatLngDuplicationValidator as it's throwing error for two different store names, I think it's because KIOSK and location is same for that store

+--ignore StoreNumberColumnValidator as we have same number for store and gas station at the same location.